|As EndNote works more reliably if you create one 'master' library of references, use the Groups feature to keep your references organized.|

-The simplest group to create is a customized group.
-You can drag and drop references into the customized group.
+The simplest group to create is a custom group.
+You can drag and drop references into the custom group.

 1. In EndNote, select Groups > Create Group.

 3. Select references from your Library and drag and drop them into the new folder you have created.